dade92/spring-example3/README.md

 ## FE development only

 If you want to just see the UI, go inside the webapp folder and launch `npm run dev`.
 This will use webpack to launch a web server and put inside your js code.
+MirageJs is used to mock rest calls.

 ### CI/CD